Edmonia Lewis: Boston

 Lewis was inspired by the lives of abolitionists and Civil War heroes.
 Her subjects in 1863 and 1864 included some of the most famous abolitionists of her day: John Brown and Colonel Robert Gould Shaw.
-When she met Union Colonel Shaw, the commander of an African-American Civil War regiment from Massachusetts, she was inspired to create a bust of his likeness, which impressed the Shaw family, who purchased it.
-Lewis then made plaster-cast reproductions of the bust; she sold one hundred at 15 dollars apiece.
-This was her most famous work to date and the money she earned from the busts allowed her to eventually move to Rome.
-Anna Quincy Waterston, a poet, then wrote a poem about both Lewis and Shaw.
+When she met Union Colonel Shaw, the commander of an African-American Civil War regiment from Massachusetts, she was inspired to create a bust of his likeness.
+It impressed the Shaw family, which purchased it.
+Lewis then made plaster-cast reproductions of the bust and sold one hundred of these copies at 15 dollars apiece.
+It was her most famous work to date and the money she earned from the busts allowed her to move to Rome.
+Anna Quincy Waterston, a poet, then wrote a poem about Lewis and Shaw.

-From 1864 to 1871, Lewis was written about or interviewed by Lydia Maria Child, Elizabeth Peabody, Anna Quincy Waterston, and Laura Curtis Bullard: all important women in Boston and New York abolitionist circles.
-Because of these women, articles about Lewis appeared in important abolitionist journals, including Broken Fetter, the Christian Register, and the Independent, as well as many others.
+From 1864 to 1871, Lewis was written about or interviewed by Lydia Maria Child, Elizabeth Peabody, Anna Quincy Waterston, and Laura Curtis Bullard, all important women in Boston and New York abolitionist circles.
+Because of these women, articles about Lewis appeared in many important abolitionist journals, including Broken Fetter, the Christian Register, and the Independent.
 Lewis was aware of her reception in Boston.
-She was not opposed to the coverage she received in the abolitionist press, and she was not known to turn down monetary aid, but she could not tolerate the false praise.
-She knew that some did not really appreciate her art, but saw her as an opportunity to express and show their support for human rights.
+She was not opposed to the coverage she received in the abolitionist press, and she was not known to turn down financial assistance, but she could not tolerate false praise.
+She knew that some did not really appreciate her art, but saw her as an opportunity to demonstrate their support for human rights.

 Early works that proved highly popular included medallion portraits of the abolitionists John Brown, described as "her hero", and Wm.
 Lloyd Garrison.
 Lewis also drew inspiration from Henry Wadsworth Longfellow and his work, particularly his epic poem The Song of Hiawatha.
-She made several busts of its leading characters, which he drew from Ojibwe legend.
+She made several busts of its leading characters, for whom he had drawn on Ojibwe legend.